 What is a carport?

 A carport is usually a detached structure or car stall with at least one side open.
-It’s usually made using wood, fiber, concrete slabs, or metal.
-This easy-to-construct car shelter usually comprises a roof supported on posts and is built beside a house.
+It’s usually made using wood, fiber, concrete slabs, shingles, or metal.
+This easy-to-construct car shelter usually comprises a roof support post and is built beside a house.

 Interestingly, the term carport originates from the French term porte-cochère, meaning a covered portal, coined by the renowned architect Frank Lloyd Wright in 1936 in Madison, Wisconsin.